 Now that we have level set on the lingo… I’ll say that any of the goal-setting tools above can be highly effective if you use them well.

 Here’s what the best types of business goals and objectives have in common:

 - Clear and Specific.
-When you write your goal, make it as clear and specific as possible so anyone reading it would know what you mean (regardless of whether they are on your team, in your company, or in your industry).
+When you write your goal, make it as clear and specific as possible so anyone reading it will know what you mean (regardless of whether they are on your team, in your company, or in your industry).
 Always include a verb so what you are doing is clear.

 - Owned.
 Even goals that are collaborative should have one clear owner.
 You need one person who is ultimately accountable for delivering the desired result, who can rally the team, make decisions when adjustments are needed, and keep the goal moving forward.
 We always say, “If everyone owns it, nobody owns it.”
-Make sure one person is the owner for each goal.
+Make sure one person is the owner of each goal.

 - Measurable.
 When possible, put a number on the goal.
 If the goal isn’t number-driven, describe the successful outcome in a way that is easy to say if success is achieved (or not).
 Brené Brown says, “Paint done for me” in her book, Dare to Lead, and that resonates.
 You need to know what successfully completing the goal actually looks like.
 We use Red-Yellow-Green success criteria for our goals in Rhythm, and we also define failure and a stretch goal, or SuperGreen.

 - Shared.
 Writing down and sharing your goals will increase your accountability to achieving them, and sharing your goals with others is the only way to ensure your company is moving in the same direction.
 Avoid frustration and rework by communicating the company’s goals clearly and creating a shared dashboard where everyone can link their individual employee goals to the company’s goals.

 - Focused.
 Covey’s work teaches us that we are most effective when we focus on only a few goals at a time.
 More than 3-5 goals is too many - you won’t achieve success.
 Prioritize your goals, and keep your list short.